Causality and independence in perfectly adapted dynamical systems: Perfect adaptation in protein signalling

 In this subsection, we verify some of the predictions of the model we obtained in Sections~\ref{sec:application:causal ordering} and \ref{sec:application:MEK inhibition} on real-world data.
 We will compare with predictions of the causal Bayesian network model proposed by \citep{Sachs2005}.

-Figure~\ref{fig:sachs} shows scatterplots for the (logarithms of) the expressions of active RAF, MEK and ERK in the multivariate single-cell protein expression dataset that was used in \citep{Sachs2005}, for three (out of 14) different experimental conditions.
+Figure~\ref{fig:sachs} shows scatter-plots for the (logarithms of) the expressions of active RAF, MEK and ERK in the multivariate single-cell protein expression dataset that was used in \citep{Sachs2005}, for three (out of 14) different experimental conditions.
 The baseline condition (in blue) is the one where the cells were treated with anti-CD3 and anti-CD28, activators of the RAS-RAF-MEK-ERK signalling cascade.
 In another condition (in red), the cells were additionally exposed to U0126, a known inhibitor of MEK activity.
 By inspecting the scatter plots, we get a quick visual check of some of the predictions of the model.
 In particular, these plots clearly show that inhibition of MEK activity by administering U0126 results in an increase in the concentrations of active RAF and active MEK and a reduction in the concentration of active ERK.
-This suggests the existence of causal pathways from MEK to RAF and from MEK to ERK.
-Furthermore, we clearly see a strong dependence between RAF and MEK (in both experimental conditions), but there is no discernable dependence between RAF and ERK or between MEK and ERK (in either experimental condition).
+Furthermore, we clearly see a strong dependence between RAF and MEK (in both experimental conditions), but there is no discernible dependence between RAF and ERK or between MEK and ERK (in either experimental condition).
 In the light of the supposedly direct effect of MEK on ERK, it is surprising that the data shows no significant dependence between the two.\footnote{In addition, ERK levels are considerably lower than those of RAF and MEK.
 This might be something specific to this experimental setting (perhaps there was too much time between stimulation and measurement to see the ERK response), as in other experiments high ERK levels and strong correlations with MEK have been observed \citep{Filippi++2016}.
-In the setting of the experiment of \citep{Sachs2005}, the G06976 treatment condition shows that ERK levels can actually get as high as those of RAF and MEK.} This apparent ``faithfulness violation'' is problematic for constraint-based causal discovery methods, as they will typically not identify the causal relation between MEK and ERK.
+In the setting of the experiment of \citep{Sachs2005}, the G06976 treatment condition shows that ERK levels can actually get as high as those of RAF and MEK.} This apparent `faithfulness violation' is problematic for constraint-based causal discovery methods, as they will typically not identify the causal relation between MEK and ERK.

 According to \citep{Sachs2005}, the biological consensus (at the time) was that there is a signalling pathway from RAF to MEK to ERK.\footnote{Nowadays, the biological consensus appears to be that RAF activates MEK, MEK activates ERK, and that it is very likely that there is negative feedback from ERK to RAF, although the molecular pathway of this feedback remains unknown \citep{Fritsche2011}.} They propose to model this as a causal Bayesian network $\mathrm{RAF} \to \mathrm{MEK} \to \mathrm{ERK}$, and this is also the structure identified by their causal discovery algorithm.
 That model predicts that inhibiting MEK activity can only affect ERK.
 In Table~\ref{tab:sachs:predictions}, we summarize some of the observations made using the scatter plots in Figure~\ref{fig:sachs}, and whether or not they are in line with the predictions of the models (our perfectly adaptive model on the one hand, and the causal Bayesian network model on the other hand).
 We conclude that the predictions of the perfectly adaptive model are more in agreement with the data than those of the causal Bayesian network model.